R Kelly sentenced to 30 years in prison

+R Kelly was sentenced to 30 years in prison Wednesday (Thursday NZ time) for using his fame to subject young fans — some just children — to systematic sexual abuse.

-Through tears and anger, R Kelly's accusers have told a court he had preyed on them and misled his fans
+Through tears and anger, several of Kelly's accusers told a court, and him, that he had preyed on them and misled his fans.

-The disgraced R&B star has been sentenced to 30 years in federal prison for sex trafficking.

 "You made me do things that broke my spirit.
-I literally wished I would die because of how low you made me feel," one woman told the Grammy-winning, multiplatinum-selling singer.
-She said she was forever traumatised by her teenage experience with him.
+I literally wished I would die because of how low you made me feel," said one unnamed survivor, directly addressing a Kelly who kept his hands folded and his eyes downcast.

+The sentence caps a slow-motion fall for Kelly, who was adored by legions of fans and sold millions of albums even after allegations about his abuse of young girls began circulating publicly in the 1990s.

+Widespread outrage over Kelly's sexual misconduct didn't come until the #MeToo reckoning, reaching a crescendo after the release of the docuseries Surviving R Kelly.

-They argued in court papers he should get a break in part because he "experienced a traumatic childhood involving severe, prolonged childhood sexual abuse, poverty, and violence".
+Kelly's lawyers had argued he should get no more than 10 years in prison because he had a traumatic childhood "involving severe, prolonged childhood sexual abuse, poverty, and violence".

 The hitmaker is known for work including the 1996 hit I Believe I Can Fly and the cult classic Trapped in the Closet, a multi-part tale of sexual betrayal and intrigue.